LDSSA/heroku-model-deploy/README.md

 `DB = SqliteDatabase('predictions.db')`

-Create a sqlite databse that will be stored in a file called `predictions.db`.
+Create a sqlite database that will be stored in a file called `predictions.db`.
 This may seem trivial right now, but soon enough you will see that changing out this line of code for one other will result in a lot of value for the effort.